bayespy/bayespy/INSTALL.rst

     source ENV/bin/activate

-If your system is properly set up, you may be able to install them from PyPI (a C compiler, Python development files and BLAS/LAPACK may be required).
+If your system is properly set up, you may be able to install them from PyPI (a C compiler, Python development files, BLAS/LAPACK and other system files may be required).
 For instance, on Ubuntu (>= 12.10), you may install the dependencies for each package as:

 ..
     sudo aptitude install build-essential python3.2-dev libatlas-base-dev gfortran